troutacular/_starter/README.md

 This project uses SCSS to compile a theme stylesheet.
 SCSS files withou an underscore `_` prefix in `assets-source/sass/` will be compiled with an autoprefixer (based on project settings) to `assets/css/[filename].css`.

 CSS Maps will be compiled per stylesheet in `assets/css/maps`.

+The stylesheets are only compiled to their respective destination directories and are _not_ auto loaded to the theme output.
+This is intended to use the `functions.php` file to load the scripts with [wp_enqueue_style][] and allow for the use of dependency scripts.

 ## Images